pretix/pretix-docs/docs/topics/gift-cards.md

 ![Organizer settings page, on the gift cards tab, showing options for how many years gift cards are valid for, and for how many digits gift card codes have.](../assets/screens/organizer/gift-cards.png)

-Navigate to :navpathYour organizer → :fontawesome-solid-wrench: Settings → General: and switch to the "Gift cards" tab.
+Navigate to :navpathYour organizer → :fa3-wrench: Settings → General: and switch to the "Gift cards" tab.
 Organizer-level settings for gift cards can be adjusted on this page.
 The "Validity of gift card codes in years" field allows you to specify for how many years your gift cards should be valid.
 The field accepts whole numbers as input.